oxarbitrage/mini-zcash/README.md

 This project models a theoretical **succinct version of the Zcash blockchain**, abstracting several components to achieve the following goals:

 - **Constant storage** efficiency for all parties, regardless of the number of transactions or blocks.
-- **Full privacy** using Zcash Orchard technology for transactions.
+- **Full privacy** using Zcash Orchard technology for transactions and efficient ZK-SNARK proofs.
-- **Non-auditability**, focusing solely on the current state by using Merkle tree hashes to store commitments and nullifiers.
+- **Non-auditability**, focusing solely on the current state by using Merkle tree compact representations to store commitments and nullifiers.
 - **Abstract consensus mechanism**, with the focus on transaction verification and state updates.

 ## The protocol